• Feature Name: List Subcommand

 We believe these questions are the most important for our use cases of tracking verification progress for customers and the standard library.
 The UX is designed to answer these questions clearly and concisely.

 We could have a more verbose or granular output, e.g., printing the metadata on a per-crate or per-module level, or including stubs or other attributes.
 Such a design would have the benefit of providing more information, with the disadvantage of being more complex to implement and more information for the user to process.
+If we do not implement this feature, users will have to obtain this metadata through manual searching, or by writing a script to do it themselves.
+This feature will improve our internal productivity by automating the process.

 Open questions